devangel77b/hull13/README.md

 # hull13
 ### D Evangelista

 This is the mbed / nucleo code for USNA Sailbot Hull 13 mod 2, part of the USNA Sailbot Program.
 It is being developed for ES401/404 (Systems Engineering Capstone).
+The current version of the code is intended to run on a Nucleo F091RC.

 ## Rudder
 The rudder consists of a balanced design NACA foil.
 The rudder stock passes through a tube penetrating the whole hull.
 On the topside, there is a 1:1 linkage to a Hitec HS5646WP servo installed in a slot cut into the deck.
 The gap between the servo and hull is sealed with RTV and forms part of the watertight boundary (sic).

 The rudder code here defines a `Rudder` class.
 The default class constructor is called by specifying the pin to which the rudder PWM line is connected.
 There are two methods of interest, `void Rudder.write(float deg)` and `float Rudder.read()`.
+For Hull 13 mod 2, rev D, the rudder is connected to pin PC_8.

 ## Main sail
 The main sail is a Miller-Williamson type wing sail.
 It is actuated by a Hitec D845WP servo via a 1:1 linkage.
 The servo is installed in a slot cut into the deck in a manner similar to the rudder servo.
 The main sail code here works similarly to the rudder code.
+For Hull 13 mod 2, rev D, the main sail is connected to pin PC_6.

+## Wind birdie
+A Honeywell RTY360LVNAX/EAX is used to provide relative bearing to the wind.
+The software API for this sensor includes an AnalogIn for reading on pin PC_4 (Hull 13 mod 2 rev D board).

+## Compass and GPS
+Under construction.

 ## Running tests
 The `TESTS` directory contains test cases for unit testing, acceptance and dockside testing, integrated system tests, etc. To run these tests, rename or move the `main.cpp` file temporarily.
 Then continue as follows.